James Cleveland: Albertina Walker & The Caravans

 Cleveland went to work with childhood friend Albertina Walker, founder of The Caravans, as a composer, arranger, pianist, and occasional singer as well as a narrator.

 The Caravans became the launching pad for today's gospel legends.
 Besides Cleveland, the group counted among its membership several gospel luminaries including Shirley Caesar, known as the First Lady of Gospel; Cassietta George, who co-wrote some of the group's best hits; Delores Washington; Josephine Howard, mother to R&B artist Miki Howard; Inez Andrews, whose song "Mary, Don't You Weep" became a staple in the industry; Dorothy Norwood, known as Gospel's Greatest Storyteller; James Heron; Loleatta Holloway, who became a legendary dance recording artist in the late 1970s; and several others.

 In November 1954, Walker provided Cleveland the opportunity to do his very first recording.
 By staying out of the studio for a while, she convinced States Records to allow him to record with her group.
 He continued to record with The Caravans until States closed down in 1957.
 Cleveland would later reunite with Walker in the late 1970s with two album releases: Reunion, released in 1977, and the iconic classic Please Be Patient With Me, released in 1979 with the Trinity All Nations Choir of Chicago.
 This album earned Walker her first gold record.

 In 1959, he recorded a version of Ray Charles' hit "Hallelujah, I Love Her So" as a solo artist.
 By 1960, Cleveland, who had incorporated blues riffs in his work – and what Anthony Heilbut described as "sheer funkiness" – had become associated with a new tenor in gospel music.
 He became known by more than just the professionals within gospel music with his version of the Soul Stirrers' song, "The Love of God", backed by the Voices of Tabernacle from Detroit.
-The success and sensation of the song's recording led to a record contract with an historic label that would change his life forever.
+The success and sensation of the song's recording led to a record contract with Savoy Records that would change his life forever.